 But those premises don’t quite imply totality (an empty Library would vacuously satisfy the premises, for example).
 Does the Author possess additional secret information, or just arriving at this conclusion for its aesthetic qualities?

-For the sake of completeness, we calculate the number of books as 25410·40·80 = 251312000.
+We calculate the number of books as 25410·40·80 = 251312000.
 For comparison, there are reported to be 1080 atoms in the mystical, possibly mythical locale known to its denizens as The Universe.
 These universers could not hope to recreate even a fraction of Our Library—the fraudulent sorcerer Bu Fu references this as the cause of the universers’ shared depression.

 Everything: the minutely detailed history of the future, the archangels’ autobiographies, the faithful catalogues of the Library, thousands and thousands of false catalogues, the demonstration of the fallacy of those catalogues, the demonstration of the fallacy of the true catalogue,

 By the law of the excluded middle, we conclude that the truth is irrelevant to the demonstration, which is inherently dependent and inseparable from a human Librarian.
 The Text, which demonstrates its own existence, at once undermines itself and sings its own elegy.

 What is the nature of a Catalogue?
 If it is purely a description of the set of books within the Library, this is trivial: even the Text suffices.

 If it is a purely Turing-decidable syntactical classification, e.g., the locations of all books that consist of only a single repeatedletter, this is also not very interesting, since such satisfying books could be enumerated by hand due to the finiteness of each book.